 When employees are exempt, however, they fall outside the minimum wage and overtime pay requirements of the FLSA.
 You won't need to track their hours or pay overtime, but you are required to pay exempt employees a fixed salary.
 According to the DOL, the FLSA allows exemptions for seven categories of employees: executive, administrative, creative professional, learned professional, outside sales, computer sales and highly compensated.

 Classification of exempt or nonexempt employees is important because nonexempt employees generally have more protections under the FLSA than exempt ones.
 Businesses must be careful to follow the rules.
 The exemption is narrowly interpreted, and misclassifications that circumnavigate the FLSA's requirements could result in costly regulatory penalties.

 Whether an employee can be considered exempt or nonexempt under the FLSA may depend on a few criteria such as:

-According to existing regulations, exempt employees should be paid at least $455 per week on a salary basis.
-However, proposed rules from the FLSA would increase the minimum weekly salary for exempt employees to $970 ($50,440 per year).
-The proposal also moves the minimum salary of highly compensated individuals from $100,000 per year to $122,148 per year.
+According to existing regulations, exempt employees should be paid at least $913 per week on a salary basis.
+The DOL reports that the minimum salary of highly compensated individuals is $134,004 per year.

 From there, FLSA rules vary depending on their employment category.

 Before classifying your employees as exempt or nonexempt, inform yourself.
-Review the Department of Labor website and any relevant state regulations in advance of hiring new employees to determine what the role will require.
-When in doubt, consider speaking with a trusted human resources or legal adviser.
+Review the DOL website and any relevant state regulations in advance of hiring new employees to determine what the role will require.
+When in doubt, consider speaking with a trusted HR or legal adviser.